msveshnikov/allchat/README.md

 ## Environment variables

-You have to get some of those APIs and set environment variables (or put to .env file in the root folder):
+You have to get some of those APIs and set environment variables (or put to .env file in the server folder, you can start with /server/.env.example, rename it to .env):

 -   GEMINI_KEY - Gemini 1.5 key
 -   CLAUDE_KEY - Anthropic Key (for Haiku)